ptmcg/littletable/how_to_use_littletable.md

 .gz, or .xz archive, assuming that the file name of the compressed file is the same as the original file with ".zip" or ".gz" or ".xz" added.

+Calling `csv_import` on the same `Table` multiple times with different CSV files accumulates all the data into a single table.

 Note: if you find you cannot import .xz or .lzma files, getting the Python error `ModuleNotFoundError :_lzma`, you can remedy this by rebuilding Python after installing the `lzma-dev` library.
 On Ubuntu for example, this is done using: